Towards Interpretable Mental Health Analysis with Large Language Models: Introduction

+Mental health conditions such as depression and suicidal ideation seriously challenge global health care~\citep{zhang2022natural}.
+NLP researchers have devoted much effort to automatic mental health analysis, with current mainstream methods leveraging the Pre-trained Language Models (PLMs)~\citep{yang2022mental,abed2019transfer}.
+Most recently Large Language Models (LLMs)~\citep{brown2020language,ouyang2022training}, especially ChatGPT~\footnote{\url{https://openai.com/blog/chatgpt}} and GPT-4~\cite{openai2023gpt4}, have exhibited strong general language processing ability~\citep{wei2022chain,luo2023chatgpt,yuan2023zero}.
+In mental health analysis, \citet{lamichhane2023evaluation} evaluated ChatGPT on stress, depression, and suicide detection and glimpsed its strong language understanding ability to mental health-related texts. \citet{amin2023will} compared the zero-shot performance of ChatGPT on suicide and depression detection with previous fine-tuning-based methods.

-Though previous works depict a promising future with ChatGPT handling mental health analysis, several issues remain unresolved.
-Firstly, mental health condition detection is a safe-critical task requiring careful evaluation and high transparency for any predictions~\citep{zhang2022natural}, while these works simply tested ChatGPT on a few binary mental health condition detection tasks and lack the explainability on detection results.
+Though previous works depict a promising future for a new LLM-based paradigm in mental health analysis, several issues remain unresolved.
+Firstly, mental health condition detection is a safe-critical task requiring careful evaluation and high transparency for any predictions~\citep{zhang2022natural}, while these works simply tested on a few binary mental health condition detection tasks and lack the explainability on detection results.
 Moreover, other important mental health analysis tasks, such as the cause/factor detection of mental health conditions~\citep{mauriello2021sad,garg2022cams}, were ignored.
-Secondly, previous works mostly design prompts to directly detect mental health conditions with ChatGPT.
-These vanilla methods ignore useful information, such as emotional cues, which are proven useful for mental health analysis.
-By extension, ChatGPT's emotional reasoning ability in complex scenarios, such as in conversations~\citep{DBLP:journals/access/PoriaMMH19,poria2021recognizing}, is also not well evaluated.
-However, this ability is crucial for mining emotional cues in the dialogue-based interaction mode of ChatGPT.
-We believe it requires a comprehensive evaluation and exploration of the ability and explainability of LLMs such as ChatGPT on mental health analysis, including mental health detection, emotional reasoning, and cause detection of mental health conditions et al. Therefore, we raise the following three research questions (RQ): \begin{itemize} \item \textbf{RQ 1}: How are the generalized mental health analysis and emotional reasoning abilities of ChatGPT in the zero-shot setting? \item \textbf{RQ 2}: How do different prompting strategies impact the mental health analysis ability of ChatGPT? \item \textbf{RQ 3}: How can emotional information be utilized to improve the performance and explainability of ChatGPT on mental health analysis? \end{itemize}
+Secondly, previous works mostly use simple prompts to detect mental health conditions directly.
+These vanilla methods ignore useful information, especially emotional cues, which are widely utilized for mental health analysis in previous works~\citep{zhang2023emotion}.
+We believe it requires a comprehensive exploration and evaluation of the ability and explainability of LLMs on mental health analysis, including mental health detection, emotional reasoning, and cause detection of mental health conditions.
+Therefore, we raise the following three research questions (RQ): \begin{itemize} \item \textbf{RQ 1}: How well can LLMs perform in generalized mental health analysis and emotional reasoning with zero-shot/few-shot settings? \item \textbf{RQ 2}: How do different prompting strategies and emotional cues impact the mental health analysis ability of ChatGPT? \item \textbf{RQ 3}: How well can ChatGPT generate explanations for its decisions on mental health analysis? \end{itemize}